How can I view the upcoming agenda packet and correspondence?

 - During the meeting – Join the webinar (instructions on first page of current agenda).
 Once the meeting has started please put your name and the item # you would like to speak on in the questions box.
 During public comment for the item your name will be called, and your mic will be unmuted.

 All comments submitted will be placed into the administrative record of the meeting.

 You can find out the Council actions by contacting the City Clerk's Office at (805) 781-7100 or reviewing the "Action Update," however please note that action updates are subject to change and that Council Minutes constitute the official record for the Council's actions.
 Action updates are typically available by end of business the day proceeding a Council meeting.

 Can I watch the Council Meeting from home?

-City Council meetings can be watched live on Charter Cable Government Access Channel 20 or streamed online.
-Previous regular City Council meeting videos are available on demand, starting the Friday after which they occur or sooner.
-Meeting videos can also be viewed and duplicates can be purchased in the City Clerk's Office at 990 Palm Street, San Luis Obispo, during normal business hours.
+City Council meetings can be watched live on Charter Cable Government Access Channel 20 or streamed via the City's YouTube Channel.
+Previous regular City Council meeting videos are available on demand via our archive.
+Meeting videos can also be purchased in the City Clerk's Office at 990 Palm Street, San Luis Obispo, during normal business hours.

 How can I express my opinion on an upcoming Council agenda item?